cert-manager/openshift-routes/README.md

 ## Prerequisites:

 1) Ensure you have [cert-manager](https://github.com/cert-manager/cert-manager) installed
 through the method of your choice.
 But make sure you install cert-manager and openshift-routes-deployment in the same namespace.
 By default this is in the namespace **cert-manager**.
+You may change the default namespace by setting the `CERT_MANAGER_NAMESPACE` when processing the the static manifest.
 For example, with the regular manifest:
 ```sh
 oc apply -f https://github.com/jetstack/cert-manager/releases/download/v1.8.0/cert-manager.yaml